alexdon256/CinemaSearch/docs/SITES.md

 # Service Management Guide

-This guide explains how to manage services and monitor the CineStream deployment.
+This guide explains how to manage services and monitor the CineStream server infrastructure.

+**Note:** This guide covers server infrastructure management only.
+Application deployment and site management are handled separately.

 ## Managing Services